rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

 1. **Recommended:** Add project members.

-    Use the **Members** accordion to provide other users with project access and roles.
+    Use the **Members** section to provide other users with project access and roles.

     By default, your user is added as the project `Owner`.